 If you’re like most people, chances are good that you don’t appreciate the convenience of hot water at the tap until there is none.
 This can be especially true when in the middle of a nice hot shower things turn cold, very cold!

 All in all, a water heater is one of the most reliable appliances in a home.
 It is easy to maintain and, with regular maintenance, can provide years of reliable service.
-In addition to keeping you in hot water (something we know a lot about), a good maintenance program can quiet a noisy water heater, lower your utility bill and extend the life of the water heater.
+In addition to keeping you in hot water (something we know a lot about), according to a recent Rinnai water heater review, a good maintenance program can quiet a noisy water heater, lower your utility bill and extend the life of the water heater.
 And who can’t stand to save the cost and aggravation of yanking out a water heater and installing a new one that will do essentially the same thing as the old one did.
 It’s not like buying a fancy new appliance with lots of neat buttons and gadgets that will amaze and entertain you.
 A water heater is a water heater.

 A water heater is essentially a large Thermos bottle.
 It consists of an outer housing, a tank, and a burner assembly.
 Have you ever wondered how your water heater does its job?
 It isn’t very complex.
 Cold water enters at the top of the tank and flows through a plastic pipe called a “dip tube,” which delivers the cold water to the bottom of the tank where the burners are located.
 Thanks to a great phenomenon called physics, the heated water rises to the top of the tank where is flows out when needed.
 As hot water is drawn from the tank, more cold water enters the tank to be heated.
 The water is kept hot with a layer of insulation that is sandwiched between the tank and the outer housing.
 Pretty cool – or hot, eh?